Daniel Libeskind belongs to a category of architects who are easy to caricature.

 It was a philosophy of civic memory, not a neutral design brief.

 The museum became famous because visitors could feel that philosophy spatially.
 The underground axes, the Holocaust Tower, the Garden of Exile, the voids, the sharp interruptions, all of it tried to make historical rupture bodily rather than merely didactic.
-You did not just learn something.
-You moved through disorientation.
+Visitors learned through movement and disorientation.

 That was Libeskind's breakthrough.
 He made architecture act less like a backdrop to memory and more like memory's uneasy medium.